tonyxieuoft/miniprot_pipeline/README.md

 Each input directory has specific formatting requirements.

 The fasta genome assembly directory specified by the `-f` flag requires the following:
--At least one child directory.
+- At least one child directory.
--Child directories contain .fasta genome assemblies named by species -Each child directory is named after the taxon of interest encompassing the species in the directory.
+- Child directories contain .fasta genome assemblies named by species
+- Each child directory is named after the taxon of interest encompassing the species in the directory.

 The reference sequence directory specified by the `-r` flag requires the following:
--At least one child directory.
+- At least one child directory.
--Child directories contain reference sequence fasta files (nucleotide format) named by gene or variant.
+- Child directories contain reference sequence fasta files (nucleotide format) named by gene or variant.
--Each child directory is named after a taxon of interest in the fasta genome assembly directory.
+- Each child directory is named after a taxon of interest in the fasta genome assembly directory.
 The reference sequences will be used query the genome assemblies in the directory with the matching name.

 As indicated, the `-i` is optional and requires the prior creation of miniprot indexes.
 It is only meant to speed up the pipeline in subsequent instances after already running it once.